For ABOG 2021 ORAL Exam CandidatesNOVEMBER Exam Candidates

 The CREOG in-service-training exam is an excellent resource to gauge your performance for the written board exam.
 Anyone, not just residents, can take the exam and is STRONGLY advised for those who are repeating their board exam.
 Don’t worry…the results come only to you.
 You can sign up the day of the exam with a $145 examination fee.
 Either e-mail Darya Valantsevich at DValantsevich@acog.org or call her at 202-863-2548 to arrange this and choose your testing center.

-For those preparing for their April 26 - May 1 (they announced May 7-8 but only taking 56 candidates) oral exam, if you really want to get a head start, come to our November 18-22 Board Review Course.
+For those preparing for their March 25-26 oral exam your $3275 application fee is due on December 27th, 2021.
+If you really want to get a head start, come to our November 17-21 Board Review Course.
 Did you know that our syllabus even highlights EACH core topic?
 We also have an evening session that puts each core topic under the microscope and painstakingly goes through potential exam topics.

 Subspecialty fellows are permitted to select 20 patients from their Chief resident year for their off-specialty case list.
 In other words, GYN Oncologists, REI, Family Planning, and FPMRS will need an OB list and MFMs need a GYN list.
 Therefore, make sure to hold onto that residency log!